 Online evaluations in AI Configs

-Online evals work only with AI Configs in completion mode
+Online evaluations work only in completion mode

 Overview